German Moreno: Later career

 Moreno also produced TV films such as Kung Mayroon Mang Pangarap, Ganti, Sa Paglinaw ng Tubig, Ikaw, Ako at ang Awit, Dalawang Ina, Dalawang Pag-ibig, Larawan ng Isang Ina, and Ina.

 He founded the Eastwood City Walk of Fame in Quezon City, on December 1, 2005.
 It is patterned after the Hollywood Walk of Fame in Hollywood, California.

 Since 1996, FAMAS had given out the Youth Achievement Award, named after him.
 The German Moreno Youth Achievement Award is given to a batch of young stars that have exemplar performances in the motion picture industry.
 The Philippine Movie Press Club also named after Moreno the German Moreno Power Tandem Award, awarded to popular love teams on television.

 He was also the former president of Katipunan ng mga Artistang Pilipino sa Pelikula at Telebisyon (KAPPT).
 He also endorsed prominent brands such as Vaseline Shampoo and Dazz Dishwashing Paste.

 In April 2013, Moreno celebrated his 50th anniversary in the Philippine entertainment industry with a tribute special entitled 50 Years With The Master Showman at the Newport Performing Arts Theater in Resorts World Manila, Pasay.
 The special was attended by Moreno's "anak-anakan" (his discoveries) throughout his five decades in showbiz.

 On March 24, 2014, Moreno established the GMA Network's Walk of Fame, outside the GMA Network Center, with over 196 celebrities and news & public affairs personalities received the plaque.

 In his final months, Moreno was the creative consultant of Sunday PinaSaya.
 He had a special chair in front of the stage, where he was sitting along with the studio audience to view the program.
 He celebrated his last birthday on October 4, 2015.
-Despite being in wheelchair, he attended in GMA Network's 2016 New Year countdown special at SM Mall Of Asia marking his last public appearance, and was last heard at Walang Siyesta on January 6, 2016.
+Despite being in a wheelchair, he attended GMA Network's 2016 New Year countdown special at SM Mall Of Asia marking his last public appearance, and was last heard at Walang Siyesta on January 6, 2016.

 Personal life

 Moreno had an adopted son named Federico Moreno.
 His grandson Luis Moreno is an archer.
-His nephew John Nite is also a TV host on Walang Tulugan with the Master Showman.
+His nephew John Nite was also a TV host on Walang Tulugan with the Master Showman.